tuan43/watchtower/README.md

 ### `npm start` from the root dir (development use)

-Runs the app in the development mode.<br>
+Runs the app in the development mode.<br/>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.<br/>
 You will also see any lint errors in the console.

 ### `npm run build`